-- 2.3.1 Contestants will be advised, in advance of the competition, of any rule changes or modifications to the competition setup deemed necessary for the safety of the contestants or the competitive requirements of the event. - 2.3.2 Contestants shall not watch or be in the immediate area during the set-up of competition events.
-Failure to abide by this rule will be viewed as misconduct (See Rule 2.3.10).
-(2011) - 2.3.3 A random drawing is held by the championship committee before the organization meeting to determine the order in which the participants will complete the events. - 2.3.4 It is the responsibility of each contestant to be at each event at the scheduled time.
+2.3.1 Contestants will be advised in advance of the competition of any rule changes or modifications to the competition setup deemed necessary for the safety of the contestants or the competitive requirements of the event.

-- 2.3.5 Contestants must report to the event head judge before they are scheduled to start an event.
+- 2.3.2 Contestants shall not watch or be in the immediate area during the set-up of competition events.
+Failure to abide by this rule will be viewed as misconduct (See Rule 2.3.10). - 2.3.3 A random drawing is held by the championship committee before the organization meeting to determine the order in which the participants will complete the events. - 2.3.4 It is the responsibility of each contestant to be at each event at the scheduled time. - 2.3.5 Contestants must report to the event head judge before they are scheduled to start an event.
 If a contestant does not report to the event head judge within 5 minutes of the scheduled starting time, the contestant forfeits that event. - 2.3.6 Contestants not currently competing shall not approach or talk to event judges while the contest is in progress without the prior consent of the event head judge.
-Failure to abide by this rule may result in disqualification. - 2.3.7 All protests shall be submitted by, or sponsored by, the competitor filing the protest to the championship chairperson in writing within 1 hour of the alleged rule infraction.
-The ITCC chairperson, head judge, and head technician will review the protest and make a ruling. - 2.3.8 Protests must be made on an official protest form, which is available from the ITCC chairperson.
-(2011) - 2.3.9 Misconduct in the presentation or discussion of protest is cause for immediate withdrawal of protest rights and/or possible disqualification. - 2.3.10 A misconduct disqualification will be enforced by the head judge on any contestant who has displayed inappropriate, unprofessional, and/or unsportsmanlike behavior during participation in or after the completion of an event.
+Failure to abide by this rule may result in disqualification. - 2.3.7 Competitors may file an official protest if they feel they have been judged unfairly or incorrectly.
+Protests must be made on an official protest form, which is available from the championship chairperson.
+(2013) - 2.3.8 All protests shall be signed and submitted in writing by, or sponsored by, the competitor to the championship chairperson within 1 hour of the alleged rule infraction.
+The ITCC championship chairperson, head judge, and head technician will review the protest and make a ruling.
+(2013) - 2.3.9 Misconduct in the presentation or discussion of protest is cause for immediate withdrawal of protest rights and/or possible disqualification. - 2.3.10 A misconduct disqualification will be enforced by the head judge on any contestant who has displayed inappropriate, unprofessional, and/or unsportsmanlike behavior during participation in or after the completion of an event.
 Event head judges will enforce the rules for their individual event including infractions of the misconduct rule. - 2.3.11 The use of alcoholic beverages or illegal drugs by any climber, judge, or official will result in immediate disqualification and removal of the individual from participation in the championship events. - 2.3.12 It is the responsibility of the judges, technicians, and officials to read and understand the rules and regulations, to be able to interpret them in the spirit of the competition, and to enforce the contestants' adherence to them.
-All judges, technicians, and officials are expected to conduct themselves in a professional and appropriate manner at all times during the competition. - 2.3.13 Once a contestant has begun an event, the event head judge may instruct the competitor to stop, if the judges need time to assess potential safety concerns, clarify rules or take a closer look at equipment installation.
+All judges, technicians, and officials are expected to conduct themselves in a professional and appropriate manner at all times during the competition. - 2.3.13 Once a contestant has begun an event, the event head judge may instruct the competitor to stop if the judges need time to assess potential safety concerns, clarify rules, or take a closer look at equipment installation.
 The clock will stop with no time penalty to the climber.
-Official time will begin again when the event head judge says "Go" and instructs the contestant to proceed.
-(2011) - 2.3.14 A contestant may not leave the designated event area or bring additional equipment into the event area once he/she has started the event.
+Official time will begin again when the event head judge says "Go" and instructs the contestant to proceed. - 2.3.14 A contestant may not leave the designated event area or bring additional equipment into the event area once he/she has started the event. - 2.3.15 A contestant cannot score less than 0 in any of the five preliminary events.
+(2013)